 If you are in a research master's program, you must have a supervisor or supervisory committee.
 In some programs, students will have a supervisor from the start; in others, you may have an interim supervisor.

+Master’s supervisory committees must have at least two members, and should have at least three members (including the supervisor).
 Supervisory committees may have either one supervisor and at least one committee member, or one primary supervisor and one co-supervisor and one committee member, or two co-supervisors and one committee member.
 They may not have three co-supervisors.

 Your home graduate program must approve your program of study.
 Some graduate programs require competence in languages other than English.